Home / Comparisons / Babbel vs Rosetta Stone

 That way, as you see the different sentence structures and verb forms multiple times in the drills, you start to intuitively pick up how the language works.

 In contrast, Babbel takes a more direct approach.
-They work grammar into each and every lesson.
+They work grammar into each and every lesson with straightforward instruction.

 There are exercises that teach grammar directly, as well as tips and callout boxes that frequently appear to work in teaching points.
-Grammar instruction is just more prevalent in the Babbel program and layered into the program in a very smart way.
+Grammar instruction is just more prevalent in the Babbel program and is layered into the course in a very efficient way.

 Regular Review Sessions